latcraft/voting-machine/README.md

 # voting-machine

-Code for Voting Machine used at Latcraft meetups and DevTernity
+Code for Voting Machine used at Latcraft meetups and DevTernity.

 ## Installation

+Raspbian
+groovy install.groovy

 ## Configuration